 Frank Ostaseski, is a Buddhist teacher, founder of the Metta Insititute and co-founder of Zen Hospice Project in San Francisco, and author of the Five Invitiations: Discovering What Death Can Teach Us About Living Fully.
 Frank first came to North Idaho in 1994, to work with Bonner Community Hospice’s staff and volunteers in developing a mindfulness practice as a foundation for their work with the dying.
+Gradually other local residents began to attend his workshops and retreats.
+In 2009 he encouraged the formation of Sandpoint Sangha and agreed to serve as the guiding teacher.

 Terry Iddins has been and continues to be a supporting teacher.